neontuts/Assets/README.md

 # Assets
-It contains all images, musics, videos, etc. That will be used in your web application.
+It contains all images, musics, videos, etc. That will be used in your Web Application.